Fort Larned, Kansas – Guarding the Santa Fe Trail

 On February 1, 1860, the camp was renamed “Camp Alert,” and just a few months later, it moved 2.5 miles west on May 29, 1860, and was renamed again to Fort Larned, in honor of Colonel B. F. Larned, the current paymaster-general of the United States Army.

-The reservation initially included a four-mile square tract of land, but it would be years before it was developed extensively.
-Its objectives grew as it not only protected traffic along the Santa Fe Trail but also served as a base of military operations against hostile Indians.
+The reservation initially encompassed a four-mile-square tract of land, but it would be years before it was developed extensively.
+Its objectives grew as it protected traffic along the Santa Fe Trail and served as a base for military operations against hostile Indians.

-In 1861, it also became the Indian Agency for the administration of the Southern Plains Indians by the Bureau of Indian Affairs under the terms of the Fort Wise Treaty of 1861.
-In addition to attempting peace with the Indians, it also provided a more centralized point for distributing annuities to the Indians.
+In 1861, it also became the Indian Agency for the administration of the Southern Plains Indians under the Bureau of Indian Affairs, pursuant to the Fort Wise Treaty of 1861.
+In addition to seeking peace with the Indians, it provided a more centralized mechanism for distributing annuities to them.

 Until 1862, the post was garrisoned only by a small number of troops and could not prevent many attacks on wagon trains by the Kiowa, Apache, and Arapaho tribes.
-However, that year, they were reinforced by Colorado and Kansas Volunteers and were better able to provide defense along the Santa Fe Trail.
+However, that year, they were reinforced by Colorado and Kansas Volunteers and could better defend the Santa Fe Trail.

 Fort Larned boardwalk

-In 1865, Fort Larned began to rebuild its structures with adobe, and just two years later, in November 1867, the Department of Missouri ordered that more permanent buildings of sandstone blocks be erected.
+In 1865, Fort Larned began rebuilding its structures with adobe, and just two years later, in November 1867, the Department of Missouri ordered that more permanent sandstone buildings be erected.
 Completed in 1868, the post included officers’ quarters, barracks, a hospital, a blockhouse, and stables.

-In the early part of 1870, frame additions were made to the junior officers’ and more improvements were made in 1872, when the Atchison, Topeka & Santa Fe Railroad was completed to the fort.
-By 1878, however, the Indians had been moved to various reservations, and the communities of Larned, La Crosse, and Kinsley had been formed, which served the farmers and the ranchers of the area.
-The Army deactivated the post in June, and it was abandoned on July 19, 1878.
+In early 1870, frame additions were made for the junior officers, and further improvements were made in 1872, when the Atchison, Topeka & Santa Fe Railroad was completed to the fort.
+By 1878, however, the Indians had been relocated to various reservations, and the communities of Larned, La Crosse, and Kinsley had been established to serve the area’s farmers and ranchers.
+The Army deactivated the post in June and abandoned it on July 19, 1878.

 Fort Larned Ranch